February 10, 1944 – Peter Allen

 Here is the juicy part, of course:

 Allen was a sort of gay Liberace.
 He was just 48-years -old, when he was taken by the plague.
-He and his long-term partner, Gregory Connell (1949-1984), died eight years later.
-Allen was the first well-known Australians to taken by HIV/AIDS.
+His long-term partner, Gregory Connell (1949-1984), died eight years later.
+Allen was the first well-known Australian to taken by HIV/AIDS.